 Students applying for admission to Catawba College as degree-seeking students from other accredited colleges and universities are admitted as Transfer Students.
-Transfer students should follow the general procedures outlined above in the section "How to Apply as a Transfer Day Student."
+Transfer students should follow the general procedures outlined above in the section "How to apply as a Transfer Student."

-Transfer students are strongly encouraged to send their college transcript(s), official final high school transcript and application to Catawba College by August 1 for the fall semester and no later than two weeks prior to the Spring semester.
-Individuals with 25 credits or less of transfer work are encouraged to submit SAT or ACT scores, including writing test sub-scores.
-Official college transcripts must be mailed directly from the office of the registrar from all previously attended institutions; and prospective applicants should request the transcripts be sent to Catawba immediately upon their decision to apply.
+Transfer students are strongly encouraged to send their official college transcript(s), official final high school transcript and application to Catawba College by August 1 for the fall semester and no later than two weeks prior to the spring semester.
+Individuals with 25 credits or less of transfer work are encouraged to submit SAT or ACT scores.
+Official college transcripts must be mailed directly from the Office of the Registrar from all previously attended institutions; and prospective applicants should request the transcripts be sent to Catawba immediately upon their decision to apply.